salujajaskeerat/ELP305-TribeD-documentation/index.md

 3. Supplied Power:

-The following table shows the characteristics of Supplied Power:
+The following table (Table 24) shows the characteristics of Supplied Power:

 | Property                    | Specification |
 | --------------------------- | ------------- |